icdocsoc/ichack/docs/getting-started/running-the-project.md

 ### Setup the Database

-1. If the schema has been updated and your local instance of postgres is not synced with it, you can reset this by executing `bun reset-db`.
+1. If the schema has been updated and your local instance of postgres is not synced with it, you can reset this by executing `bun backend:push-schema`.
 2. Seed the database with some predefined entries by executing `bun run scripts/seed.ts` while the database is running.
 This file contains the email and password to login as a `god`.

 ### Environment Variables